 CO2 +H2 ↔ CO + H2O; H0= -165 kJ/mol (Eq.
 4)

 Hydrogenation of carbon oxides toward methane and higher hydrocarbons can be catalyzed by several metal catalysts, including Ni [13-17], Ru [18-23], Rh [22,24] and mixed of them [12] among others [25].
 Ru is believed to be the most active methanation catalysts [26-27].
 It has been usually supported on a number of oxide materials such as Al2O3, TiO2, SiO2, MgO, MgAl2O4 and CeO2 [27-45].
 The supported Ru catalysts have been found to exhibit high activity for the solo-methanation of CO [12,20] or CO2 [17,28-32] and selective CO-methanation in CO/CO2 mixtures [20,22,30,33-34].
-For CO methanation Nawdali et. al [46] demonstrated that the CO species are directly adsorbed on Ru sites and then the hydrogenation to CH4 can occur in the temperature range 170-205 °C. In the presence of adsorbed CO on the surface, hydrogen is adsorbed on other sites aside from those involved in the absence of CO.
+For CO methanation, Nawdali et. al [46] demonstrated that the CO species are directly adsorbed on Ru sites and then the hydrogenation to CH4 can occur in the temperature range 170-205 °C. In the presence of adsorbed CO on the surface, hydrogen is adsorbed on other sites aside from those involved in the absence of CO.
 Then CO is dissociated, leading to active and inactive, carbon species, where the former are stepwise methanated to CHx species and finally to CH4 [47-48].

 According to literature [26], methane production rates for noble metals decrease in the order Ru > Rh > Ir ≈ Pd ≈ Pt ≈ Re.
 For base metals, the activity ranking is Ni > Co > Fe, with Ni more active to methanation and Fe highly selective to WGS.
 It has been reported [27] that the specific activity of Ru/Al2O3 for CO hydrogenation is about one order of magnitude higher, compared to that of Al2O3- supported Rh, Pd or Pt which catalyze the RWGS reaction [14].
 Utaka et. al [19] used Pt-catalysts in methanation of CO.
 At temperatures from 100 to 250oC high CO conversion were reached, but the contribution of RWGS was observed.
 They found that the highest CO conversion was reached with SiO2 and Al2O3 supports impregnated with ruthenium.
 Rehmat and Randhava [36] compared some commercial catalysts such as Ru/-Al2O3, Raney nickel and alumina-supported Ni catalysts and found that Ru was the most effective, followed by the Raney nickel-type catalyst.
 Inui et. al [40] prepared Ru-Ni-La2O3 catalyst for CO and CO2 methanation, and found that CO2 methanation was completely retarded until CO has been converted to methane.
 This behavior could not be observed by the use of less active catalysts, i.e., both CO and CO2 were converted into methane at higher temperatures [41].
 Choudhury et. al [12] demonstrated that the complete conversion of CO to methane preferentially occurred on Ru-Rh-Ni-La2O3 at 230oC.
 As long as CO remained in the syngas, methanation of CO2 is completely retarded.
 La2O3 increases Ni dispersion, and Rh and Ru enhance H2 adsorption, and induce the reduction of NiOx at low temperatures by hydrogen spillover.